What Is Difference Between Reptiles And Amphibians

 Public Perception and Education

 Public perception of amphibians and reptiles is often influenced by fear and misinformation.
 Many people view snakes and frogs as dangerous or repulsive, which can hinder conservation efforts.
-Education is crucial to dispel these myths and foster a greater appreciation for these fascinating animals.
+Education is crucial to dispel these myths and support a greater appreciation for these fascinating animals.

 Tips and Expert Advice